rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 // -> [6, 12, 18, 24, 30, 36, 42, 48, 54, 60]
 ```

-Hopefully you find all these examples useful to getting started with iterators and generators.
-The benefit of these features is they yield results on demand which help compute expensive sequences or handle infinity sequences.
+Hopefully, you find all these examples useful to getting started with iterators and generators.

 References: